 - Make sure your user role includes the Edit Reports permission, as this permission will be required both to access the database documentation and to actually create reports.
 More information on configuring website access and specifying who has what permissions can be found in this knowledge base article.

 - Browse to the following section of the web console: Reports\Database Documentation

 - On the resulting page with database documentation, click on a table to jump to that table's documentation.
 Alternatively, use your web browser's search function (Ctrl+F) to search for specific terms within the documentation.A table you'll likely want to include in any asset report is tblAssets.
-It stores basic asset details like name, IP address, type etc. A table you'll likely want to include in any ticket report is htblticket.
+It stores basic asset details like name, IP address, type etc. A table you'll likely want to include in any help desk ticket report is htblticket.
 It stores basic ticket details like ticket number, subject, type etc.